 The authors would like to thank all participants and their families for their time and contribution to this research.
 We would also like to thank Christophe Bossens for his help with programming the experiment, as well as Lise Raymaekers for her help with the data collection.
 This work has been funded by a personal fellowship awarded to Lisa Lemmens by the Research Foundation Flanders (1171717N) and by a Methusalem grant awarded to Johan Wagemans by the Flemish Government (METH/14/02).
 Conflict of interest statement: No conflicts declared

-Correspondence to: Lisa Lemmens, Brain & Cognition, Laboratory of Experimental Psychology, KU Leuven, 3000 Leuven, Belgium.
-Contact: lisa.lemmens@kuleuven.be; +32 16 32 60 18 (phone); +32 16 32 60 99 (fax).

 References